ShehrozIrfan/ShehrozIrfan/README.md

     </a>
   </div>

-- :zap: In my free time, I learn new technologies, read tech articles and solve problems on leet code and hacker rank.
+- :zap: In my free time, I learn new technologies, read tech articles.

 ---